ai-dock/jupyter-python/README.md

 ## About Jupyter

 Jupyter is an interactive computing environment widely used in data analysis, data science, and research.
 It serves as the next-generation interface for Jupyter, offering a flexible workspace with a multi-panel layout.
-Jupyter supports various programming languages like Python, R, and Julia, enabling users to create and share documents containing live code, visualizations, and narrative text - This image provides a Python 3.x kernel.
+Jupyter supports various programming languages like Python, R, and Julia, enabling users to create and share documents containing live code, visualizations, and narrative text - This image provides Python kernels.

 Within Jupyter, users can arrange notebooks, text files, terminal windows, and other components in a customizable workspace.
 The platform provides advanced functionalities such as drag-and-drop support for files, rich text editors, and interactive visualizations, empowering data analysts, scientists, and researchers to explore data, conduct analysis, and experiment with code more effectively.